Miserlou/Zappa/docs/domain_with_free_ssl.md

 s.serve_forever()"
 ```

-In a third terminal, run the following command:
+In a third terminal, run the following command (make sure firewall is off or allow port 80 through):

 ```
 lt --port 80 --subdomain your-sub-something-temporary-unique